 The Dornoch Firth and surrounding areas must be a golfer’s heaven because some of the finest 18-hole courses in the country are all within a short driving distance from each other.

-Dornoch Castle is ideally situated for golfing enthusiasts and beginners alike with the famous Royal Dornoch Championship Golf Course only a stone’s throw from the Castle, it is the third oldest golf course in the world after St Andrews and Leith, and is still one of the finest.
-It runs along the curve of the coast behind the sand hills overlooking the great golden beaches around the bay.
-One of the top 20 in the world and only a 10 minute walk away.
+Dornoch Castle is ideally situated for golfing enthusiasts and beginners alike, as the famous Royal Dornoch Championship Golf Course is only a stone’s throw away from the Castle.
+It is the third oldest golf course in the world after St Andrews and Leith, and is still one of the finest.
+It runs along the curve of the coast behind the sand hills, overlooking the great golden beaches around the bay.
+One of the top 20 in the world, and only a 10 minute walk away.

 The courses are extremely popular during April to September and booking would be advisable.

 For Royal Dornoch bookings please telephone +44 (0) 1862 810219.